 Granite State - Base Rates - Granite State has in place a FERC approved rate settlement agreement under which it is permitted each June to file a limited Section 4 rate case that includes incremental annual rate adjustments to recover the revenue requirements for certain specified future capital cost additions to gas transmission plant projects.
-In June 2013, Granite State submitted to the FERC its next incremental annual rate adjustment, in the amount of \$0.4 million, with rates to be effective August 1, 2013.
-A rate order from the FERC on this matter is expected in late July 2013.
+In June 2013, Granite State submitted to the FERC its latest incremental annual rate adjustment, in the amount of \$0.4 million, with rates effective August 1, 2013.
+The FERC approved the increase on July 30, 2013.